Smoking Made Easy: Pork Tenderloin

 Step 2: Prep the Smoker

 A half hour before you plan to cook your pork, begin prepping your smoker.
 Additionally, remember to set out your tenderloin around the same time to let it warm up prior to being smoked, as well as soak any wood chips you might be using in hot water.
+Depending of what kind of smoke flavor you want to get, choose your wood.
+You can find more info on that in pretty much any smoker recipe on the blog!
+Fruit woods, like applewood, is always a good place to start.

 Fill your smoker up with chunk charcoal and light it, closing the lid to let it heat up.
 You're aiming for a temperature of about 225 degrees Fahrenheit, so ensure you monitor the air intake and coal level as you go to reach the optimum heat level.
 About ten minutes before cooking begins, fill the water tank of your smoker, add in your wood, and place on any more charcoal you might need before adding the grill grate and closing the lid, letting smoke and steam build up prior to placing the meat on the heat.